ofirgall/ofirkai.nvim/README.md

 _**Note**_: Each plugin that need a setup has an example in the collapsible section.

+#### Additional highlight groups
+ofirkai adds additional highlight groups to help configure other plugins.
+* `InlayHints` - For InlayHints.
+* `WhiteBorder` - For floating windows that utilize the border for text, [dressing.nvim](https://github.com/stevearc/dressing.nvim).

 ## Supported Plugins
 There is a screenshot example for each plugin.